bbc/simorgh/README.md

 To run this application locally with a production build, run:
 `npm run build && npm run start`

-To avoid indexing by search engines, there is a `nofollow` page level meta tag in `Document.jsx`.
+To avoid indexing by search engines during our early development, there is a `nofollow` page level meta tag in `Document.jsx`.

 ## Tests